 Embossing adds tactile cues, optical contrast, controlled texture, and patterned identifiers on paperboard, coated papers, films, or foils.

-Functional texture forms grip zones, anti-slip fields, and alignment cues on PET, BOPP, or paperboard by shaping controlled micro‑geometry during embossing.
+- Functional Texture on Films and Paperboard: Functional texture forms grip zones, anti-slip fields, and alignment cues on PET, BOPP, or paperboard by shaping controlled micro‑geometry during embossing.
 These patterns shift surface friction and guide handling on items such as shrink sleeves or flexible labels.

-Security patterns embed small peaks or recesses that distort light.
+- Security Patterns and Microtext: Security patterns embed small peaks or recesses that distort light.
 Microtext sits within shallow relief and becomes harder to counterfeit on foils or coated stock if die resolution stays stable.
 Examples include authentication seals and serialized brand marks.

 What are the Major Challenges and Common Issues in Embossing?